-- (3) The Commissioner may exempt a registered person, or a class of registered persons, whose taxable supplies exceed the threshold from the requirement to file in the prescribed electronic form or by the prescribed means of electronic communication.
-The Commissioner must provide a statement of reasons for the exemption. - (4) In determining under subsection 3 whether to exempt the person or class of persons, the Commissioner must have regard to- - (a) the nature and availability of digital services to the person or persons in the class, including the reliability of those services for the purposes of the person or persons; and - (b) the capability of the person or persons in the class relating to the use of computers; and - (c) the costs that the person or persons in the class would incur in complying with the requirements if those costs would be unreasonable in the circumstances. - (5) Subject to subsection 6, an exemption under this section remains valid until the Commissioner notifies the employer that the exemption is to be cancelled.
-The exemption expires on the date that is 6 months after that given in the Commissioner's notice. - (6) In making an exemption under this section, the Commissioner may set a time limit on the exemption, stating a start date and an end date, as applicable, for the exemption and the reason for setting the limit. - (7) An exemption under this section is neither a legislative instrument nor a disallowable instrument for the purposes of the Legislation Act 2012 and does not have to be presented to the House of Representatives under section 41 of that Act.
+- (1) The Commissioner must prescribe 1 or more electronic forms or means of electronic communication that- - (d) a registered person may use to file a return required under the Goods and Services Tax Act 1985; or - (e) a registered person whose taxable supplies exceed the threshold set out in subsection (2) must use to file a return under the Act. - (2) The Governor-General may, on the recommendation of the Minister of Revenue, make an Order in Council setting a threshold for the value of taxable supplies of a registered person that means the person is required to use an electronic form or means of electronic communication for filing a return under that Act.
+Before making the recommendation, the Minister must undertake consultation on the proposed threshold that is appropriate and reasonable for the purposes of this section. - (3) The Commissioner may exempt a registered person, or a class of registered persons, whose taxable supplies exceed the threshold from the requirement to file in the prescribed electronic form or by the prescribed means of electronic communication.
+The Commissioner must provide a statement of reasons for the exemption. - (4) In determining under subsection (3) whether to exempt the person or class of persons, the Commissioner must have regard to- - (f) the nature and availability of digital services to the person or persons in the class, including the reliability of those services for the purposes of the person or persons; and - (g) the capability of the person or persons in the class relating to the use of computers; and - (h) the costs that the person or persons in the class would incur in complying with the requirements if those costs would be unreasonable in the circumstances. - (5) Subject to subsection (6), an exemption under this section remains valid until the Commissioner notifies the registered person that the exemption is to be cancelled.
+The exemption expires on the date that is 6 months after that given in the Commissioner's notice. - (6) In making an exemption under this section, the Commissioner may set a time limit on the exemption, stating a start date and an end date, as applicable, for the exemption and the reason for setting the limit. - (7) The following are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements): - (i) an order under subsection (2): - (j) an exemption under subsection (3), unless it applies only to 1 or more named persons.